Soccer-Martinez double as Inter retain Coppa Italia crown

 ROME, May 24 (Reuters) - Striker Lautaro Martinez scored twice as Inter Milan fought back to beat Fiorentina 2-1 and win their secured consecutive Coppa Italia title at the Stadio Olimpico on Wednesday.

-Fiorentina took the lead after three minutes when Jonathan Ikone sent in a cross that found Nico Gonzales unmarked at the back post and he drilled the ball into the net.
+Inter have had a successful season, retaining the Coppa Italia and Italian Supercup titles and reaching next month's Champions League final against Manchester City.

+"We have the final two Serie A games, then Istanbul and a great season we want to keep going," Inzaghi added.

-Argentine Martinez equalised with a shot from a tight angle in the 29th minute and followed up with a close-range volley high into the net eight minutes later.
+Argentine Martinez did level with a shot from a tight angle in the 29th minute and followed up with a close-range volley high into the net eight minutes later.

-Fiorentina rarely threatened to level and Inter comfortably hung on to secure their ninth Coppa Italia title ahead of next month's Champions League final against Manchester City.
+"In all honesty, I am moved, because for a few years, we have been bringing trophies to this great club, and we must continue like this.
+I am very happy," Martinez said.

+"I am very happy to bring this trophy back to Milan, or rather keep it there, seeing as that’s where it was last year."

 (Reporting by Tommy Lund in Gdansk, editing by Ed Osmond)